antmicro/usb-test-suite-docs/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-This repository contains documentation of the USB Test Suite.
-Main repository for the project is [here](https://github.com/antmicro/usb-test-suite-build).
+This repository contains the documentation of the USB Test Suite.
+The main repository for the project is [usb-test-suite-build](https://github.com/antmicro/usb-test-suite-build).

 The documentation is hosted at [Read the Docs](https://usb-test-suite.readthedocs.io/en/latest/index.html).